Strongly interacting multi-solitons for generalized Benjamin-Ono equations: Introduction

 \subsection{Acknowledgements}

-Z. Wang acknowledges the support of the China National Natural Science Foundation under grant number 11901092, Guangdong Natural Science Foundation (no. 2017A030310634).
+Y. Lan acknowledges the support of the China National Natural Science Foundation under grant number 12201340.
+Z. Wang acknowledges the support of the China National Natural Science Foundation under grant number 11901092 and Guangdong Natural Science Foundation under grant number 2023A1515010706.
 The authors are indebted to Prof. Yvan Martel for introducing the problem and stimulating discussions.